mfaafm/dasher/docs/usage.rst

 * layout options on a callback level
 * customization of the widget specification

-Refer to the `reference` for details or have a look at the customization example in ``examples/customization_example.py``, which shows some of the possible customizations.
+Refer to the :doc:`/reference/index` for details or have a look at the customization example in ``examples/customization_example.py``, which shows some of the possible customizations.

 Dasher API